MrCocoNuat/Twutter/README.md

 The following **optional** features are implemented:

-- [x] User can view more tweets as they scroll with infinite pagination
+- [x] User can view more tweets as they scroll with janky infinite pagination
 - [x] Improve the user interface and theme the app to feel "twitter branded"
   - [x] Vector icons for RT and fav (recommended icon download seems to be down?)
 - [ ] Links in tweets are clickable and will launch the web browser